Infant trauma discharge and recovery

 It’s impossible to know how many American infants sustain emotional trauma at birth or in the weeks thereafter.
-Effects may be minimal—detectable only by those few practitioners qualified to recognize such effects—or pronounced, as emotional, cognitive, or vegetative dysfunction that alarms parents.
+Effects may be barely detectable or pronounced—as emotional, cognitive, or vegetative dysfunction.
 The traumatizing incident itself may be unnoticeable, and yet the impact can be severe.
 Sadly, even when incident and impact are blatant, mainstream medicine offers no recourse to restore normal functioning.
 The solution is a detailed model of behavior mechanics and our perfectly designed trauma healing mechanism.

 What is emotional trauma?
 Medically speaking, the term refers to an acute stress response (“fight or flight”) induced by harm or threat.
 Once traumatized, the human organism exhibits two distinct strategies for coping with trauma—repression and recovery.
 Each entails a sympathetic nervous system (SNS) and behavior component.
 First, if the emotions and memories engendered by trauma are intolerable, then both must be repressed, i.e. concealed and avoided.
 The SNS sustains the stress response indefinitely, deadening the body with chronic muscle tension, which in turn dampens experience of both painful and enjoyable emotions.
 (Termed “armor” in Western bioenergetic medicine, chronic tension actually contains blocked emotion.)
 The obvious drawbacks are that 1) one lives with chronic stress or anxiety, and 2) systemic stress response is biologically draining and injurious.
 Meanwhile, memories of trauma must also be concealed because they provoke intolerable emotions.
 Key behaviors become dysfunctional in order to prevent the otherwise automatic healing process that leads to memory recall.
 Self-destructive behavior and nervous system adaptations occur involuntarily, at any age that trauma is sustained.

 The second option for coping with trauma is recovery, which requires that the subject feel his or her painful emotions.
-Contact with painful feeling triggers our trauma healing function—the SNS discharge mechanism—which is specially designed to relax acute or chronic stress response.
+Contact with painful feeling triggers our trauma healing function—the SNS discharge mechanism—which is specially designed to relax a stress response resulting from emotional or physical trauma.
 However, before one can contact the feeling directly, the feeling must be tolerable.
-If painful emotion is tolerable, or when it becomes tolerable via intervention, the discharge mechanism deploys automatically; one contacts the emotion, feels it distinctly, and expresses it with deep relief.
-Then, when the stress response is relaxed, one is no longer traumatized.
+If painful emotion is tolerable, or when it becomes tolerable via intervention, the discharge mechanism deploys automatically; one contacts the emotion, feels it distinctly, and expresses it with deep relief (discharge).
+Then, when the stress response relaxes, one is no longer traumatized.
 Also, satisfactory trauma discharge removes the emotional charge from the psychological memory, thereby neutralizing the memory, which is then ignored or forgotten; suffering ends.

 If trauma is overwhelming and must be repressed, intervention becomes necessary to healing.
 Proper intervention renders the trauma tolerable, at any age.
 The discharge mechanism then deploys automatically, like any other healing response.